react-native-webrtc/react-native-incall-manager/README.md

 InCallManager.stopRingback();
 ```

-if you want to use busytone:
+If you want to use busytone:

 ```javascript
 // busytone is basically for OUTGOING call. and is part of stop()